Director of Psychology Training

 Individuals will apply to and be accepted into either the Adult or the Child Track.
 Applicants should indicate the track (either child or adult) that they are applying to, and their preferences as to area of concentration.
 This information is requested in the cover letter as part of the application procedure.
 Although interns apply to and enter the program through only one of the tracks, their curriculum could include experiences across both tracks.

-Please note, our interview days will be in January 2024 (tentatively scheduled for January 11, 17, and 23) and will be conducted remotely for applicants applying for the 2022-2023 internship year.
+Please note, our interview days will be in January 2024 (tentatively scheduled for January 11, 17, and 23) and will be conducted remotely for applicants applying for the 2023-2024 internship year.